 Annual Benefit Limit

-Plans with higher annual limits cost more but provide better protection.
-Renal amyloidosis management ($1,500 - $5,000+) and patellar luxation surgery ($1,500 - $4,000 per knee) can be significant, so higher limits may be worth considering.
+Plans with higher annual limits cost more but provide stronger protection.
+Renal amyloidosis management can cost $2,000 - $6,000+/year, so a higher limit may be worthwhile for this breed.

 Cover Level

-Comprehensive cover costs more than accident-only but covers the hereditary and chronic conditions Abyssinians are most prone to.
-The gap between comprehensive and accident-only is typically $23 - $43/month for an Abyssinian.
+Comprehensive cover costs more than accident-only but covers the hereditary conditions Abyssinians are most susceptible to.
+The premium difference is typically $25 - $35/month for an Abyssinian.

-Practical ways to manage your Abyssinian's insurance and health costs.
+Practical ways to manage your Abyssinian's insurance and health costs in Australia.

 1